 A. We currently have campuses and locations in Bryan-College Station, Round Rock, McAllen and Lufkin.

 Q. How do I become a registered nurse?

-A. Applicants will be admitted to the second degree program once each year to begin course work in January.
+A. Applicants will be admitted to the Second Degree program once each year to begin course work in January.
 Completion of prerequisite course work is required to apply.
-All required nursing courses and clinical experiences will be completed in 4 semesters or 15 months.
+All required nursing courses and clinical experiences will be completed in four semesters or 15 months.
 Upon graduation, students will be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Students with a first bachelor's degree are also eligible to apply to the Traditional B.S.N. track, which begins three times per year and takes two years to complete six semesters.
+Students with a first bachelor's degree are also eligible to apply to the Traditional BSN track, which begins three times per year and takes two years to complete six semesters.

 Q. I am in still in high school.
 Can I apply directly to the program to enter as a college freshman?